From undiagnosed chest pains to bypass surgery

 Warren never guessed that the slight breathlessness he’d been experiencing was a cardiac problem that would require open heart surgery.

-Warren first noticed a problem 12 months before his symptoms peaked into a vice-like grip on his body.
+Warren had been experiencing symptoms of a heart problem for 12 months before they peaked one night, causing pain that had a vice-like grip on his body.

 "It was a Sunday morning.
-Then Sunday afternoon they did an angiogram and said ‘you are too blocked up, we will have to operate'.
-That night the surgeon came around after tea and asked if Wednesday morning would be alright?
-I said ‘yeah, just do what you have to do, you're the expert, I'm easy-going with medical stuff’.
-So that’s what happened that weekend.”
+Then Sunday afternoon they did an angiogram and said 'Your arteries are too blocked up, we will have to operate'.
+That night the surgeon came around after tea and asked if Wednesday morning would be all right?
+I said, 'Just do what you have to do, you're the expert.
+I'm easy-going with medical stuff'."

 In his doctors' hands

-Since his operation, he’s had no further symptoms and now aged 75 he is still fit and active.
+Now 16 years on, Warren likes to joke that he's "running out of time".
+But, in fact, he's been in excellent health.
+Since his operation, he's had no further symptoms and at 75 is still fit and active.

 Warren's secret to recovery – keep active

-Warren did as advised, but they couldn’t keep him down for long.
-“I was an active person and I thought the sooner I get out walking again, the better."
+Warren did as advised and was soon back on his feet.
+"I was an active person and I thought the sooner I get out walking again, the better."

 "I recovered well after surgery, and I've never had any trouble since.
 The main thing is to keep active and think positive.
-I don't go out in the car and think 'I'm going to have a heart attack going over Saddle Hill’ – I don’t think those sort of things.
+I don't go out in the car and think 'I'm going to have a heart attack going over Saddle Hill'.
+I don’t think those sorts of things.
 I feel fine and that's it.